-The abovementioned standards and interpretations issued by the IASB have not yet been endorsed by the FSC, and the local effective dates are to be determined by the FSC.
+The abovementioned standards and interpretations issued by IASB have not yet been endorsed by the FSC, and the local effective dates are to be determined by FSC.
 The adoption of these new standards and amendments had no material impact on the Company.

-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF MATERIAL ACCOUNTING POLICIES